steipete/steipete.com/_posts/2020-05-31-interposekit.md

 title:  "InterposeKit - Elegant swizzling in Swift"
 date:   2020-05-31 12:00:00 +0200
 tags: iOS development
-image: /assets/img/2020/interposekit/interposekit-code.png
+image: /assets/img/2020/interposekit/logo-social.png
 ---

 I built a thing!
-[InterposeKit](https://github.com/steipete/InterposeKit) is a modern library to swizzle elegantly in Swift.
+[InterposeKit](https://github.com/steipete/InterposeKit) is a modern library to elegantly swizzle in Swift.
 It is fully written in Swift 5.2+ and works on `@objc dynamic` Swift functions or Objective-C instance methods.

-Since everything's [much better declared on the project website](http://interposekit.com/), I'm just writing some random thoughts that didn't the readme on building this.
+Since everything's [much better declared on the project website](http://interposekit.com/), I'm just writing some random thoughts that didn't fit into the readme on building this.

 ## GitHub Actions